Sean Hannity’s Trump Interview Confession Could Lead To A Subpoena: ‘I Look Forward To His Testimony’

 Following Donald Trump’s meeting with North Korean leader Kim Jong-un in Vietnam, the president gave Fox News host Sean Hannity an interview.
 But if someone thought that the questions related to the meeting would dominate the narrative back home, they would be severely mistaken.
 Because as it turns out, Sean Hannity might have landed himself in big trouble with a strange confession he made during the interview.

 As previously reported, news this week has been heavily dominated by Trump’s former fixer, Michael Cohen, appearing in front of the House Oversight and Reform Committee, where he alleged that the president had taken part in criminal activity in 2016.
-He also alleged that the president knew about his transactions with adult star Stormy Daniels, who was paid by Cohen not to reveal her affair with Trump.
+He also alleged that the president knew about his transactions with adult star Stormy Daniels, who was paid by Cohen not to reveal her purported affair with Trump.

 “I can tell you personally, [Cohen] said to me at least a dozen times, that he made the decision on the payments and he didn’t tell you.
 He told me, personally.”